-The episodes of pulling happen throughout the day in short periods, or less frequently seen long periods that may last for hours.
-The pulling may come episodically or can have been sustained for years.
-The pulling causes hair loss even if it is not always obvious or can be concealed using wigs, scarves, hats, makeup etc.
+The episodes of pulling happen throughout the day in short periods or in less frequently seen, long periods that may last for hours.
+The pulling may come episodically or can be sustained for years.
+The pulling causes hair loss even if it is not always obvious.
+It can be concealed using wigs, scarves, hats, makeup, etc.

-Often the person pulling can have a sense of a loss of control, shame or a wide range of negative emotions directed toward themselves.
+Often, the person pulling can have a sense of a loss of control, shame, or a wide range of negative emotions directed toward themselves.
 The person has made significant efforts to stop without consistent success.
-The problem eventually causes some form of impairment from mild to severe in social, occupational, academic and leisure activities.
-The distress often ends in avoidance, at some level, of work, school and social events.
+The problem eventually causes some form of mild to severe impairment in social, occupational, academic, and/or leisure activities.
+The distress often ends in avoidance, at some level, of work, school, and social events.

-Ritualistic behaviors may be seen including searching for a particular kind of hair, thick, thin, rough, smooth, etc. An individual may pull in a certain way, they may or may not want the hair to have a root.
-The may choose to strip, split or play with the hair.
-A person may pull the hair through their teeth, bite the hair into pieces or swallow the hair.
+Ritualistic behaviors commonly occur.
+A sufferer can search for a particular kind of hair, such as thick, thin, rough, or smooth hair.
+An individual may pull in a certain way.
+For instance, they may or may not want the hair to have a root.
+They may choose to strip, split, or play with the hair.
+Furthermore, a person may pull the hair through their teeth, bite the hair into pieces, or swallow the hair.

-For some people the onset of a pull can be triggered by tingling or an itch like sensation.
-Pulling is not generally reported as painful.
-Often people who have trichotillomania also have one or more other body-focused repetitive behaviors, including skin picking, nail biting, and lip chewing.
+For some people, the onset of a pull can be triggered by tingling or an itch like sensation.
+However, people do not generally report pulling as painful.
+Oftentimes, people who have trichotillomania also experience one or more other body-focused repetitive behaviors (bfrb’s), such as skin picking, nail-biting, and lip chewing.